 The return is due on or before the 15th day of the 3rd month following the close of the taxable year.
 This would be March 15th if filing on a calendar-year basis.
-If the due date falls on a weekend or holiday, the return shall be due on the next day that is not a weekend or a holiday.
+If the due date Beginning with the 2005 tax year, consolidated groups that falls on a weekend or holiday, the return shall be due on the next day that is not a weekend or a holiday.
 Returns should be mailed to Georgia Department of Revenue, Processing Center, P.O.
 Box 740397, Atlanta, Georgia 30374-0397.